eomii/rules_ll/docs/guides/sanitizers.md

 ## Usage in build files

-To switch back and forth between sanitized and non-sanitized builds, add command line flags to the build to select a specific sanitizer.
+To toggle between test and release builds you can add command line flags to your builds.

-The code below, declares a `string_flag` containing the possible sanitizer identifiers and a `config_setting` for each possible value.
-This way you can select the corresponding sanitizer during the build invocations:
+This `string_flag` and `config_setting` let you add your sanitizer of choice on the command line:

 ```python title="myproject/BUILD.bazel"
 SANITIZERS = [